spinnaker/spinnaker.github.io/reference/halyard/custom.md

 ### Kubernetes

 Inside the `kubernetes` item at the top level you can add a number of custom service settings that will impact the way that the Spinnaker services are deployed onto a Kubernetes cluster.
 This provides you the ability to configure parts of how the Kubernetes `Deployment`, `Service`, `Pods` and other Kubernetes resources are deployed by Halyard.
-This allows you to do things like adding a Kubernetes `secret` or `emptydir` to be mounted as a `Volume` and `VolumeMount`, change the default Kubernetes deployment strategy and more.
+This allows you to do things like add a Kubernetes `secret` or `emptydir` to be mounted as a `Volume` and `VolumeMount`, change the default Kubernetes deployment strategy and more.

 At a high level, the configurable items inside the Kubernetes service settings are: